LimelightVision/limelightlib-wpijava/README.md

 ```
 LimelightHelpers.LimelightResults llresults = LimelightHelpers.getLatestResults("");
+LimelightHelpers.LimelightTarget_Fiducial[] dataFiducial = llresults.targetingResults.targets_Fiducials;
+public double[] data = dataFiducial[0].cameraPose_TargetSpace;
 ```

-Each LimelightResults instance contains a Results object.
+Each LimelightResults instance contains a `targetingResults` object.
 Each Results object contains data such as botpose, an array for each target type, etc. With getLatestResults(), you now have easy access to 100% of your Limelight's output.

+You may construct your code to recognize and track April Tags like the one showed above.

 ```
 double[] botposeRed = llresults.results.botpose_wpired;